ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 #### Explanation
 - `-t`: Type, here we choose `ed25519`.
 - `-C`: Comment, defaults to `<username>@<computer name>`, you can omit this.
 - `-f`: File location, here I've chosen "github", but you can give it whatever name you desire.
+In this example two files will be created:
+  * Too
+  * Bar